tlswg/tls13-spec/draft-ietf-tls-tls13.md

 by following the procedure and requirements in {{backward-compatibility}}.

 Implementations MUST NOT send zero-length fragments of Handshake or Alert types, even if those fragments contain padding.
+Endpoint that recieves such fragments MUST generate a fatal "decode_error" and close the connection.
+Zero-length
-Zero-length fragments of Application data MAY be sent as they are potentially useful as a traffic analysis countermeasure.
+fragments of Application data MAY be sent as they are potentially useful as a traffic analysis countermeasure.